bok3948/GTSA/README.md

 By fine-tuning these pre-trained models, Semantic Segmentation tasks We evaluated the performance of our models on the ADE20K Semantic Segmentation benchmark with mask-rcnn model.

-To fine-tuning ViT-Small with ADE20K dataset, first download mmsegmentation.
+To fine-tuning Semantic FPN with ADE20K dataset, first download mmsegmentation.
 Second convert checkpoint to mmsegmentation vit style with following code.
 <pre>
 python tools/model_converters/vit2mmseg.py /your_checkpoint ./new_checkpoint_name